cesar-douady/open-lmake/doc/src/meta_data.md

 They contain several types of lines, depending on the first char:

 - `#`: comment line
-- `*`: line contains the open-lmake installation directory
+- `*`: line contains the open-lmake installation dir
 - `+`: line contains an existing file that was read
 - `!`: line contains a non-existing file that was accessed